Winter Break Checklist

 _____ RESUMANIA – Part 2.
 Keep an eye for another RESUMANIA event to have a quick 10 minute review done of your resume.

-_____ SAVE-THE-DATE for the 30th Annual Public Health Career Fair on Friday, March 7, 2014 in Feinstone Hall and Gallery.
+_____ SAVE-THE-DATE for the Annual Public Health Career Fair in Feinstone Hall and Gallery.
+It always takes place on the 1st Friday in March.